-Mr. Tse Man Kit Keith, aged 48, was appointed as the chief financial officer and executive director of the Company on 1 May 2019 and 12 July 2019 respectively.
+Mr. Tse Man Kit Keith, aged 49, was appointed as the chief financial officer and executive director of the Company on 1 May 2019 and 12 July 2019 respectively.
 He has been an independent non-executive director of (i) Beijing Enterprises Medical And Health Industry Group Limited (formerly known as Genvon Group Limited) (stock code: 2389) since September 2014; and (ii) Beijing Sports and Entertainment Industry Group Limited (formerly known as ASR Logistics Holdings Limited) (stock code: 1803) since January 2016, the shares of which are listed on the Main Board of the Stock Exchange.
-Mr. Tse has around 23 years of working experience in accounting and financial management.
+Mr. Tse has around 24 years of working experience in accounting and financial management.
 He was the chief financial officer and company secretary of Shunfeng International Clean Energy Limited (stock code: 1165), the shares of which are listed on the Main Board of the Stock Exchange from September 2010 to November 2018.
-Mr. Tse also served as (i) a qualified accountant of Fosun International Limited (stock code: 656), the shares of which are listed on the Main Board of the Stock Exchange, from March 2008 to August 2010; and (ii) a director of corporate accounting in Flash Electronics, Inc. from January 2007 to January 2008.
+Mr. Tse also served as (i) a gualified accountant of Fosun International Limited (stock code: 656), the shares of which are listed on the Main Board of the Stock Exchange, from March 2008 to August 2010; and (ii) a director of corporate accounting in Flash Electronics, Inc. from January 2007 to January 2008.
 He worked in various international accountant firms from 1997 to 2007.
 Mr. Tse is a fellow Certified Practising Accountant of CPA Australia and a member of the Hong Kong Institute of Certified Public Accountants.
 Mr. Tse obtained a bachelor's degree in commerce, majoring in accountancy and finance from University of Wollongong, New South Wales, Australia in 1997.
-Mr. Tse was also the director of City Max International Limited, China Technology Industry Investment Limited, Soluteck (BVI) Holdings Limited, Soluteck Investments Limited, Truth Honour Electronic Limited and Truth Honour (BVI) Holdings Limited.
+Mr. Tse was also the director of City Max International Limited, China Technology Industry Investment Limited, China Technology Solar Power Holdings Limited (a company incorporated in the British Virgin Island), Soluteck (BVI) Holdings Limited, Soluteck Investments Limited, Truth Honour Electronic Limited and Truth Honour (BVI) Holdings Limited.